Released versions problem reports

 If your problem is with the -current source tree rather than

 - Test the problem at least twice, with source updated a few days apart.

 - Do not report source tree compilation problems, unless they persist.

-They are almost always your mistake or they are being worked on
+They are almost always your mistake, or they are being worked on as you

-doing make build at least once per day, and usually several times
+make build at least once per day, and usually

 - Check for changes made between OpenBSD versions